 Can I wear nail polish with toenail fungus?

-Wearing nail polish with toenail fungus is not encouraged because it can worsen the problem.Toenail polish prevents moisture in the nail bed form evaporating.
+Wearing nail polish with toenail fungus is not encouraged because it can worsen the problem.Toenail polish prevents moisture in the nail bed from evaporating.
 When the nail is infected by fungus the nail becomes yellowish or blackish thus making it ugly looking.
 Somebody might want to wear nail polish with toenail fungus just to conceal the discolored nail due to the fungus which can encourage fungal growth to grow more.

 Nail polish is acrylic, and it seals in the moisture promoting the fungi to live and propagate beneath the nails.
 Microorganisms like to live in dark, moist-warm environments and that is underneath the nails.
 Nail polish can make nails thicker and when nails thicken it becomes more challenging to treat the fungus because the treatment will not be absorbed properly.